testforstephen/vscode-pde/README.md

 ## Features
 - ### Auto import Eclipse PDE projects
   If you want to enable the PDE extension for your project, it requires you to create a `javaConfig.json` in your workspace root.
-This config file is used to tell the PDE extension about the locations of the sub projects and target platform file.
-Notice both the projects and targetPlatform is the relative path to the workspace root.
+This config file is used to tell the PDE extension about the locations of the sub projects and target platform file. **Notice**: Both the projects and targetPlatform are the relative path to the workspace root.
 See the sample below:
   ```json
   {
     "projects": [